 The Work Stream also supports the firm’s work with Rare Recruitment – a contextualised recruitment tool that puts a person’s application in context of their personal circumstances.
 And the Work Stream supports the firm’s work with Aspiring Solicitors and we host a number of AS Open Days each year.
 Off the back of our close working relationship with Aspiring Solicitors, RPC became a founding member of the Aspiring Solicitors Foundation, the charitable arm of the organisation.
 We are committed to working towards levelling the playing field for those talented individuals who might otherwise struggle to get the same career advancement opportunities as others.

-Our Gender ‘Work Stream’ is one of our largest and most popular Work Streams at RPC.
-It forms part of the firm’s eight inclusion and diversity internal networks.
-Its members are all self-appointed people from across the firm who are passionate about moving the dial in relation to gender balance in the workplace.
+Our Gender ‘Work Stream’ aims to support in moving the dial in relation to gender balance in the workplace.
 The Work Stream is led by the firm’s Chief Financial Officer and a Legal Director.
 The Work Stream members meet regularly to identify and discuss any issues that the firm needs to address and to deliver events with a gender focus – whether it be learning, inspirational or networking.

 In late 2019, the firm signed the Law Society’s Women in Law Pledge and committed to implementing a 15-point ‘Gender Balance Plan’.
 The Plan not only sets a target for the firm to have senior female representation of at least 30% but it also identifies numerous other areas where gender imbalance can occur and proposes certain actions to address them.
 The Plan, for example, identifies areas where we can establish better gender balance in relation to events, recruitment, communications, etc.